loopme/android-united-sdk/README.md

 ## What's new ##

-**Version 7.0.0**
+**Version 7.0.1**

-- Added Open Measurement SDK (OM SDK) for viewability measurement
-- Added VAST 4.1 support
-- **Breaking change**: sdk must be [initialized](https://github.com/loopme/android-united-sdk/wiki/Initialization) before use
+- Initialization bug fix
+- Updated bridges and samples

 Please view the [changelog](CHANGELOG.md) for details.